Policy Breakdown

 Amazon Seller Policy Updates in 2026: What You Need to Know

 Amazon doesn't send you a notification every time they update seller policies.
-They update the page, and enforcement starts — sometimes "without prior warning."
+They update the page, the change takes effect, and enforcement can be abrupt — Amazon reserves the right to cut off non-compliant tools at its discretion.
 Here's everything that changed in 2026 and what it means for your account.

 Get policy changes like these in your inbox every Monday.